 Kishwaukee College regards freedom in the discussion of facts as necessary to meaningful education.
 However, when speaking as citizens, it should be remembered that an instructor's special position in the community imposes the special obligations of accuracy, restraint, and respect.
-Academic Freedom and professional standards are covered fully in the KCAEA Contract, Section 4.1.
+Academic Freedom and professional standards are governed by the KCAEA Contract, Section 4.1.